 Once both the complete Front Bodywork and the Rear Bodywork are fully defined, the Front Bodywork and the Rear Bodywork must be trimmed to each other, such that no overlapping surfaces remain.
-A maximum fillet radius, no greater than 50mm, may be applied along the periphery of where these surfaces intersect.
+A maximum fillet radius, no greater than 50mm, may be applied along the intersections between these surfaces.